openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0001-use-backstage-to-support-maintainers.rst

     # Use `Component` unless you know how backstage works and what the other kinds mean.
     kind: Component
     metadata:
+      # (Required) Must be the name of the repo, without the owning organization.
       name: 'docs.openedx.org'
       description: "The root documentation site for https://docs.openedx.org"
       links: